Project Plowshare: Proposals

 One of the Chariot schemes involved chaining five thermonuclear devices to create an artificial harbor.

 Artist concepts for Plowshare's proposed road, rail, and canal route excavation.

 Plowshare's proposed canals near the Panama Canal.

 Proposed uses for nuclear explosives under Project Plowshare included widening the Panama Canal, constructing a new sea-level waterway through Nicaragua nicknamed the Pan-Atomic Canal, cutting paths through mountainous areas for highways, and connecting inland river systems.
 Other proposals involved blasting caverns for water, natural gas, and petroleum storage.
 Serious consideration was also given to using these explosives for various mining operations.
 One proposal suggested using nuclear blasts to connect underground aquifers in Arizona.
 Another plan involved surface blasting on the western slope of California's Sacramento Valley for a water transport project.

 One of the first serious cratering proposals that came close to being carried out was Project Chariot, which would have used several hydrogen bombs to create an artificial harbor at Cape Thompson, Alaska.
 It was never carried out due to concerns for the native populations and the fact that there was little potential use for the harbor to justify its risk and expense.

 Project Carryall, proposed in 1963 by the Atomic Energy Commission, the California Division of Highways (now Caltrans), and the Santa Fe Railway, would have used 22 nuclear explosions to excavate a massive roadcut through the Bristol Mountains in the Mojave Desert, to accommodate construction of Interstate 40 and a new rail line.

 A project proposed in a 1963 memorandum by Lawrence Livermore National Laboratory would have used 520 2-megaton nuclear explosions to excavate a canal through the Negev Desert in Israel at an estimated cost of $575 million ($5 billion in 2021), to serve as an alternative route to the Suez Canal.

 At the end of the program, a major objective was to develop nuclear explosives, and blast techniques, for stimulating the flow of natural gas in "tight" underground reservoir formations.
 In the 1960s, a proposal was suggested for a modified in situ shale oil extraction process which involved creation of a rubble chimney (a zone in the oil shale formation created by breaking the rock into fragments) using a nuclear explosive.
 However, this approach was abandoned for a number of technical reasons.

 Nuclear weapon designs

 For gas stimulation shots, one problem was extreme conditions.
-They needed a small diameter on the order of 9 in, and withstand extended periods at 350 F without refrigeration.
+They needed a device with a small diameter on the order of 9 in that could withstand extended periods at 350 F without refrigeration.
 Another major problem was "residual tritium".
 The Rulison shot used an expensive fission explosive.
 The Miniata shot tested a cheaper and smaller (9 inch diameter) "minimum residual tritium" design device known as Diamond.
 Notably, Los Alamos Scientific Laboratory also proposed a 9 inch "tritium free" device that would use proton-boron fusion to strongly limit the neutron radiation produced.